Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 		   --> try to reuse SA os last working session on next system start.<br>
 		   the application has only to specify to EEPROM address to handle the SA;
 		   IsoAgLib takes then care of storing and reloading the SA )
+	- <b>PRJ_DATASTREAMS</b> enables HAL based file I/O, so that applications with file access can be easily ported between targets with different methods for file access.
 	- <b>PRJ_RS232</b> select IsoAgLib::iRS232IO_c for RS232 output which can be used like the standard C++ iostreams
+	- <b>PRJ_RS232_OVER_CAN</b> provides a special RS232 HAL, that uses CAN messaging for sending and receiving RS232 messages.
 	- <b>PRJ_SENSOR_DIGITAL</b> select IsoAgLib::iDigitalO_c ( one instance/variable of this class per channel ) for digital On/Off input
 	     ( provides automatic range check which uses diagnose function of HAL - BIOS/OS - to check if current is in allowed interval );
 	     use IsoAgLib::iActorO_c for global access to all active IsoAgLib::iDigitalO_c instances